statopt/static-optimizer-wp/readme.txt

 If our optimization server are down (upgrade, maintenance or outage) your original files will be loaded instead.

 = Features / Benefits =
+* Simple, efficient and free to use
 * Easy to set up.
 Just get your API key and you're good to go.
 * Automatic js and css minification & compression
 * Automatic image optimization (gif, jpeg, png)
 * Files are reloaded only when they are changed on your server (or deleted from ours).
+* Automatic conversion to webp
-* Our servers check and if the visitor's browser support webp that's what we'll serve.
+* Our servers check and if the visitor's browser supports webp we'll serve that file otherwise the optimized version.
 * Responsive Images (from srcset) are also processed
+* Background images url() are also processed
 * We've put extra efforts to make this plugin as efficient as possible.
-* Simple to use
+* The code in script blocks is preserved

 == Demo ==
 https://www.youtube.com/watch?v=1KC_JJOcu1s